 After the outbreak of World War II in Europe, a young American patriot named Steve Rogers wanted to serve his country by joining the United States Army.
 When he attempted to enlist Steve was rejected, due to his skinny, anemic physique, and was classified 4-F. However, he garnered the attention of certain people including scientist Doctor Abraham Erskine who was searching for suitable volunteers/test subjects for a top secret experimental program designed to create an army of Super-Soldiers.
-As a result of Operation: Rebirth, frozen in ice awoke years later to continue his never ending fight for liberty.
-Steve Rogers gained speed, strength, endurance and agility that was nearly superhuman.
-His abilities, unwavering courage, and “never say die” attitude eventually made Captain America a living legend.
+As a result of Operation: Rebirth, Steve Rogers gained speed, strength, flexibility, endurance and agility of nearly superhuman levels.
+These heightened abilities coupled with his unwavering courage and “never say die” attitude eventually made him Captain America, a living legend.

 For information on the Captain America that substituted for Steve Rogers when the latter apparently "died" in 2007 see the Bucky Barnes character page.